 Apache Kafka (the basis for the Confluent Platform) delivers an advanced platform for streaming data used by hundreds of companies, large and small.
 Amazon Web Services (AWS) provides a powerful set of infrastructure services for a wide range of applications.
-Utilizing AWS resources in a manner that delivers stability and performance of your Kafka cluster and the related Confluent components can be difficult.
-In this blog, we outline our recommendations for deploying, monitoring, and managing your Kafka cluster in AWS.
+Utilizing Kafka on AWS resources in a manner that delivers stability and performance of your Kafka cluster and the related Confluent components can be difficult.
+In this blog, we create an outline our recommendations for deploying, monitoring, and managing your Kafka cluster in AWS.
 In subsequent blogs we will detail how you can leverage Kafka as a bridge for cloud migrations.

 1: Choose EBS or instance storage based on your application and operational needs